YuvalZin/AlgorithmProjectCS/README.md

 Code: the full code of the game is in here

-PPT: the presentation that we made according to the instruction
+PowerPoint: the presentation that we made according to the instruction

 Videos: the requested videos of the PPT and the game run